 People standing in line during the Great Depression

-However, relying on the same approach is no longer viable this time around, as 1920 formulas were aligned with analogue methods that typically operated at a slower pace of change, had greater predictability and generally modest complexity.
-Such an approach is simply not compatible with the hyper changing and digitally driven commerce of 2020.
+However, relying on the same approach is no longer viable this time around, as 1920 formulas were aligned with analog methods that typically operated at a slower pace of change, had greater predictability and generally modest complexity.
+Such an approach is simply not compatible with the hyper-changing and digitally driven commerce of 2020.

 A New Workplace Dynamic

 The accelerating pace of work plus the unpredictability of the COVID-19 pandemic makes it increasingly difficult to remain in business never mind dominating a market segment.
 We have to accept that any remnants of old-world commerce need to be replaced by digital methods that allow an enterprise to adapt and quickly pivot in order to compete in this new dynamic and often volatile environment.
-We may pine for the more leisurely, predictable, and less complex analogue times, but there’s no turning back – so we either respond and adapt very quickly or become obsolete as the McKinsey graphic below illustrates.
+We may pine for the more leisurely, predictable, and less complex analog times, but there’s no turning back – so we either respond and adapt very quickly or become obsolete as the McKinsey graphic below illustrates.

 McKinsey & Company – “Need for acceleration” graph

-It’s no longer the big that consumes the small, but the fast that devours the slow – to take some licence with the title of the book by Jason Jennings and Laurence Haughton.
+It’s no longer the big that consumes the small, but the fast that devours the slow – to take some license with the title of the book by Jason Jennings and Laurence Haughton.
 The workplace transformation phase that was underway since the global financial crisis (GFC) was mainly focused on increasing efficiencies (doing things right).
-The emphasis now has to be on effectiveness (doing the right thing) where we must adopt new and innovative approaches and optimise all key resources to sustain a faster pace of digital commerce.
+The emphasis now has to be on effectiveness (doing the right thing) where we must adopt new and innovative approaches and optimize all key resources to sustain a faster pace of digital commerce.
 In a volatile environment, only the quick survive.

 This acceleration of change and a need to find new and innovative ways to conduct business necessitates the vast majority of enterprises to invest in the re-skilling of staff.
 However, it needs to be done with greater speed, less cost, and without imposing additional undue pressure on an already stressed-out workforce.
 Traditional L&D methods that often take months to develop and deploy will struggle to keep pace with this new dynamic learning environment, so a better solution is needed.